Denver Wrongful Death Attorneys

 Our firm implements cutting-edge technology and offers outcome-based solutions personalized to your needs.
 We use innovative case management technology and can come to you if you are in the hospital or unable to leave your home.
 You will have timely and personal access to your lawyer, which is something other law firms do not provide.

-Varner Faddis Elite Legal works on a contingency fee basis, so you do not pay unless we win your case.
+Varner Faddis Elite Legal, LLC works on a contingency fee basis, so you do not pay unless we win your case.
 When you need innovative legal representation, contact the Denver wrongful death lawyer from Varner Faddis Elite Legal, LLC at (720) 770-8335.

 6025 South Quebec St.